 Is any hardware proprietary?

 1. Research the most popular retail POS systems.
 We’ve compiled a list of the top retail POS solutions in our FrontRunners for Retail Management.
-These are the POS systems that are most recommended by fellow business owners for their usability.
+These are the POS systems that are most recommended by fellow business owners for their usability (full methodology here).

 2. Complete a retail software questionnaire.
 For first-time buyers, the POS market can be hard to navigate.
 This quick questionnaire will help you narrow down your options with what your business needs.

 3. Read reviews from fellow businesses owners.
-Once you’ve come up with a shortlist of potential POS systems, check out what businesses like yours are saying about them.
+Once you’ve come up with a shortlist of potential POS systems, check out what businesses like yours are saying about them by reading authentic user reviews in our directory.
 Finding out whether real people are satisfied should enable you to make an informed buying decision.